cgabriel5/password-generator/README.md

 ### Issues

-Copy to clipboard not supported on mobile.
+- ~~Copy to clipboard not supported on mobile.~~
+- Browsers that do not support the copy to clipboard functionality will default to selecting the newly generated password so the user can then manually copy it.

 ### Contributing